baocongchen/CarND-Vehicle-Detection/README.md

 Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]

-### Sliding Window Search

-#### 1. Describe how a sliding window search was implemented.

-I decided to search window positions from y=400 to y=700 at different scales.
-The images of these windows are passed to prediction model to detect cars.
-I choose xy overlapping that yields the most true positives and least false positives.

-#### 2. Show some examples of test images to demonstrate how the pipeline is working, and what I have done to optimize the performance of the classifier.

-Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image3]

 ---

 ### Video Implementation